 Opening hours are typically from ten in the morning to eight in the evening.
 The restaurants tend to open later at about eleven but also close later at night.
 Department stores are open on Saturdays, Sundays and national holidays as these are the most popular shopping days.
 Some stores are instead closed on one weekday per week or month.
 Many stores close on January 1.

-At major department stores, foreign tourists are often able to get a refund on the consumption tax for purchases of over 10,000 yen (or 5,000 yen in case of consumable goods, such as food and cosmetics).
+At major department stores, foreign tourists are often able to get a refund on the consumption tax for purchases of over 5,000 yen.
 Payment should first be made as usual, after which shoppers bring the receipts, purchased goods and their passport to a dedicated duty free counter in the store to receive their refund.

 Where to find them